navcoin/nav-docker/docker-navcoind/README.md

 > docker-compose exec -ti navcoind-testnet /bin/bash

+### Docker-compose.yml
+This file describes the parameters used for running the Docker service.
+From this you can see that:
+- navcoin-core branch used for the build
+- parameters passed to navcoind (by default, this service spawns a navcoin testnet daemon)

-## Overriding default build branch
+### Overriding default build branch
 The default build uses the current release branch.
 If you're testing out a branch or reviewing code on a branch in PR, you can change the NAV_BRANCH in `docker-compose.yml`

     services: